yuanzhi-zhu/prolific_dreamer2d/README.md

 </p>

 ## TODO List
+- [ ] SGD optimizer does not work for sds
 - [ ] make mlp particle work
 - [ ] make DeepFloyd IF (SDS & VSD) work